devkcud/devkcud/README.md

 I'm a software engineer with a backend bias and a tendency to automate anything I touch.
 Currently working as lead dev at Incube Metrics, where I build internal tools, manage cloud infra, and occasionally talk to humans.

 I started coding at 9 because of Pascal, which should be a war crime, honestly.
-Now 18, I focus on crafting things I'd actually use.
-From CLI tools to web platforms — if I need it and it doesn't exist, I build it.
+Now 18, I focus on crafting things I'd actually use following the "I build what I wish existed" rule of thumb.
 When I'm not elbow-deep in Docker containers, I'm probably writing docs no one asked for or breaking my system config for fun.

 🏗️ Things I'm building: smarter internal systems, open source utilities, and my coping mechanisms.